apolcyn/traclus_impl/README.md

 ### Running the tests.
 Tests exist under the traclus_impl.tests and traclus_impl.integ_tests.
-To run all of the tests from the commandline, navigate to the package's root and run: python -m unittest discover -p "\*_test*.py"
+To run all of the tests from the commandline (assuming the package is installed), navigate to the package's root and run: python -m unittest discover -p "\*_test*.py"
+If using bash, run the ./tests.sh to run tests without it needing to be installed (but it's dependencies do).
+Note that a message will appear on stderr telling whether or not rtree is being used.
+If it's not installed, the rtree tests are skipped.

 ### Notes on the code
 * A lot of this was just me messing around with unit testing and manual mocks, which explains a lot of the passing of functions as